Superflows-AI/docs/docs/getting-started/playground-testing.md

 # Playground testing

-The [Playground](https://dashboard.superflows.ai/) is where you can test your copilot.
-It has a chat interface where you can ask questions or give commands and the copilot will reply.
+The [Playground](https://dashboard.superflows.ai/) is where you can test your assistant.
+It has a chat interface where you can ask questions or give commands and the assistant will reply.

-You can ask questions in series, and the copilot will have the context of the previous questions.
-For example, for a product analytics tool, you may want to start by asking the copilot to retrieve a particular dataset or customer group from your API, which you can then ask questions about.
+You can ask questions in series, and the assistant will have the context of the previous questions.
+For example, for a product analytics tool, you may want to start by asking the assistant to retrieve a particular dataset or customer group from your API, which you can then ask questions about.

 The key controls in the playground are 'Developer mode', 'Testing mode' and 'API Key'.